 One of Shorter's major responsibilities is to provide special services that meet the educational needs of college students who are inadequately prepared for regular college work.
-Among these services are: (1) individualized instruction; (2) counseling; (3) tutoring; (4) a course called College Orientation and Careers; 33 | P a g e and (5) a well-planned series of learning activities, including classroom and laboratory work, in which under-prepared students may strengthen their basic academic skills.
+Among these services are: (1) individualized instruction; (2) counseling; (3) tutoring; (4) a course called College Orientation and Careers; and (5) a well-planned series of learning activities, including classroom and laboratory work, in which under-prepared students may strengthen their basic academic skills.
 These are the components of Shorter's Developmental Education Program.